Galaxy and Mass Assembly (GAMA): Mid-infrared properties as tracers of galaxy environment: Data

-Our parent sample consists of galaxies with a flux limit of $r_\text{petro}~<~19.8$ in the equatorial regions in a redshift range of $0.07 < z < 0.43$.
-We select all galaxies in the parent sample with matches in the GAMA-\textit{WISE} catalogue and assign W1 absolute magnitudes by a cross-matching technique using GAMA’s unique source identifier \texttt{CATAID}.
-The W1 absolute magnitudes are then corrected for luminosity evolution using the model from \citet{lake2018} as described in Appendix~\ref{app:lum_evol}.
-Then we select various sets of volume-limited subsamples using corrected W1 absolute magnitudes.
+As mentioned in Sect.~\ref{data_gamacat}, our parent sample consists of galaxies with a flux limit of $r_\text{petro}~<~19.8$ in the equatorial regions in a redshift range of $0.07 < z < 0.43$.
+We selected all galaxies in the parent sample with matches in the GAMA-WISE catalogue and assigned W1 absolute magnitudes by a cross-matching technique using the unique source identifier \texttt{CATAID} of GAMA.
+After matching, the sample keeps its completeness.
+About 93\% of the galaxies in the GAMA parent sample have counterparts in the GAMA-WISE catalogue.
+In Fig.~\ref{fig:r_GAMA_WISE} we show the distribution of the $r$-band flux for the GAMA and GAMA-WISE samples.
+The W1 absolute magnitudes were then corrected for luminosity evolution using the model from \citet{lake2018}, as described in Appendix~\ref{app:lum_evol}.
+Then we selected various sets of $r$+W1-selected subsamples using corrected W1 absolute magnitudes.

-To study the W1 absolute magnitude dependence of 2pCF, we first bin the galaxies into four different redshift bins: $\mathcal{A}$ ($0.07 \leq z < 0.15$), $\mathcal{B}$ ($0.15 \leq z < 0.25$), $\mathcal{C}$ ($0.25 \leq z < 0.35$), and $\mathcal{D}$ ($0.35 \leq z < 0.43$).
-Each redshift bin is further divided into different W1 absolute magnitude bins giving a total of 11 samples (named from $\mathcal{A}$1 to $\mathcal{D}$4).
-This selection is shown in left panel of Fig.~\ref{fig:subsamples} and the details such as sample name, redshift range, W1 absolute magnitude range, and number of galaxies are given in Table~\ref{table:subsamples_w1dep}.
+To study the W1 absolute magnitude dependence of 2pCF, we first binned the galaxies into four different redshift bins: $\mathcal{A}$ ($0.07 \leq z < 0.15$), $\mathcal{B}$ ($0.15 \leq z < 0.25$), $\mathcal{C}$ ($0.25 \leq z < 0.35$), and $\mathcal{D}$ ($0.35 \leq z < 0.43$).
+Each redshift bin was further divided into different W1 absolute magnitude bins, giving a total of 11 samples (named from $\mathcal{A}$1 to $\mathcal{D}$4).
+This selection is shown in the left panel of Fig.~\ref{fig:subsamples}, and the details such as sample name, redshift range, W1 absolute magnitude range, and number of galaxies are given in Table~\ref{table:subsamples_w1dep}.

 To study the redshift dependence of 2pCF, we need subsamples with varying redshift in the same magnitude range.
-For that, we first create two magnitude bins $\mathcal{M}$ ($-24 < M_\text{W1} \leq -23$) and $\mathcal{N}$ ($M_\text{W1} \leq -24$).
-Each magnitude bin is further divided into different redshift bins giving a total of six subsamples (named from $\mathcal{M}$1 to $\mathcal{N}$4) as shown in the middle panel of Fig.~\ref{fig:subsamples}.
+To obtain them, we first created two magnitude bins $\mathcal{M}$ ($-24 < M_\text{W1} \leq -23$) and $\mathcal{N}$ ($M_\text{W1} \leq -24$).
+Each magnitude bin was further divided into different redshift bins, giving a total of six subsamples (called $\mathcal{M}$1 to $\mathcal{N}$4), as shown in the middle panel of Fig.~\ref{fig:subsamples}.
 The properties of these subsamples such as sample name, W1 absolute magnitude range, redshift range, and number of galaxies are given in Table~\ref{table:subsamples_zdep}.